ocsf/common-process-id/specification.md

 Process start times are received as a Windows FILETIME which is a 64-bit value representing the number of 100-nanosecond intervals since January 1, 1601 (UTC) (Windows ticks).
 This still serves the CPID use case well with the caveat that a system clock change can cause new processes to be created with PCTs that were previously encountered.

+Note that PID and PCT are provided by Windows as unsigned integers (`DWORD`, `FILETIME`/`ULARGE_INTEGER` respectively), so unsigned 64-bit integers are used in the digest input definition.
 [Windows documentation on FILETIME](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime#remarks) does not recommend performing arithmetic on a FILETIME or casting it to another interpretation.
-Therefore, FILETIME values are converted to a straightforward 64-bit integer representation of the PCT in Windows ticks before the digest calculation.
+Therefore, FILETIME values are converted to a straightforward 64-bit integer unsigned representation of the PCT in Windows ticks before the digest calculation.
-The Windows reference implementation shows this conversion in detail.

 All the above information is easily retrievable through the Windows `RegGetValue` and `GetProcessTime` APIs.